KxSystems/docs/docs/about/thissite.md

+---
+title: About this site
+description: Origin and content of the Kx documentation site
+author: Stephen Taylor
+keywords: blog, kdb+, news, q, site
+---
+# About this site

 This site is the successor to the Mediawiki site.

 It reflects the work of the Kx community since 1993, has many authors, and continues to evolve.

-!!! tip "Please update your bookmarks"
+!!! warning "Please update your bookmarks"

-    For now the wiki remains at [code.kx.com/wiki](http://code.kx.com/wiki), but it is no longer maintained.
+    For now the wiki remains at [code.kx.com/oldwiki](http://code.kx.com/oldwiki), but it is no longer maintained.

 ## <i class="fab fa-github"></i> GitHub